Helen Atkinson-Wood: Early life

+She has been a horse rider for many years; aged 16 she fell off her pony and was unconscious for three days.
+It took two terms at school to learn to read and talk, and it affected her memory.
+Before moving to London, she lived in Siddington, Cheshire, near Congleton.

 She studied fine art at the Ruskin School, Oxford University, where she performed with Rowan Atkinson (no relation).
 She also performed at the Edinburgh Festival Fringe, where she met Ben Elton.
 Whilst at Oxford, she took part in an OUDS production of Richard II.
 Also in this production was Tim McInnerny, who played the lead.
 She later appeared together with McInnerny in an episode of Blackadder the Third.